 Federal regulations require an Institutional Review Board (IRB) to have at least five members, with varying backgrounds to promote complete and adequate review of research activities commonly conducted by the institution.
-At UNTHSC, the IRB has 14 members on the roster ensuring a committee that is sufficiently qualified through experience and expertise of its members.
+The North Texas Regional Institutional Review Board is comprised of several members (more than 5); thus, ensuring a committee that is sufficiently qualified through experience and expertise of its members.
 Also, the diversity of the members, including consideration of race, gender, and cultural backgrounds and sensitivity to such issues as community attitudes, assists in advice and counsel for the safeguarding of rights and welfare of human subjects.
 In other words, IRB members are informational jugglers.
 IRB members must not only use their expertise when evaluating the scientific aspects of human subject research but also have the ability to “see” the study through the subject’s point of view, all the while being keenly aware of the federal regulations and guidelines as well as the ethical principles essential for such review.

 There are two types of review, as specified in the federal regulations, that can be conducted by an IRB: Expedited and Full Board.

 The first, Expedited, is a review that may be carried out by the IRB Chairperson (or by one or more experienced IRB members designated by the Chairperson) for research deemed by the IRB Chair as expedited and that involves no more than minimal risk.
 In addition, minor protocol modifications to an already approved protocol may be handled at this Expedited review level.
 Submission of this type of review for minor changes (minimal risk) and expedited protocols are managed on a “rolling admission” manner which can be handled as the projects come to the attention of the Board.